IslamAlsawaftah/reading-notes/MVC-Forms.md

 ### How controllers specify views

-use the View helper method to return the ViewResult:
+use the View helper method to return the ViewResult

 ```
 public IActionResult About()